Undergraduate major: BA

 Iowa Supports Education and Resources for Veterans and Enlisted

 Iowa Supports Education and Resources for Veterans and Enlisted (I-SERVE) was created to help facilitate successful transitions for veterans and enlisted service members into higher education at the University of Iowa.
-I-SERVE is located in the Teacher Leader Center, on the first floor of the north side of Lindquist Center.
-The center assists veterans with accessing benefits, the application process, completing coursework, preparing for and searching for jobs, and achieving overall career success.
-I-SERVE also offers educational consultation, workshops, special programs, and presentations that enhance knowledge, skills, and attitudes of teachers and other professionals who work with veterans, military children, and families.
+I-SERVE is located with Iowa Veteran Education, Transition, and Support (IVETS) services on the second floor of Calvin Hall.
+I-SERVE assists veterans with accessing benefits, the application process, completing coursework, preparing for and searching for jobs, and achieving overall career success.
+I-SERVE also offers educational consultations, workshops, special programs, and presentations that enhance the knowledge, skills, and attitudes of teachers and other professionals who work with veterans, military children, and families.
+I-SERVE collaborates with IVETS to support veterans and their families across campus.

 Iowa Testing Programs